-Want The Ultimate Anti-Aging Skin Care Plan to help you defend against premature aging?
+Would you like The Ultimate Anti-Aging Skincare Plan to help you defend against premature aging?

-Environmental toxins, free radicals, and UV radiation are fighting to take the beauty of our youthful skin every day.
+Environmental toxins, free radicals, and UV radiation are dulling the beauty of our youthful skin every day.

 Many sources of aging in our environment are outside of our control.
-If you live in the city, manufacturing emissions and automobile exhaust are just a couple.
+If you live in the city, pollution and automobile exhaust are in the air around you.
 But more sources than you think are WITHIN our control.

 The skin is a remarkable healing organ, your first line of defense against infection and chemicals.
 Its regenerative properties allow us to have healthier skin than ever with a few simple habits.
 This plan will help you:

 - keep skin looking as bright and youthful